Shef-AIRE/aire-hugo-research-group/content/authors/xianyuan-liu/_index.md

 ---
 # Display name
-title: Mohammod Naimul Islam Suvon
+title: Xianyuan Liu

 # Username (this should match the folder name)
 authors:
-- mohammod-naimul-islam-suvon
+- xianyuan-liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: AI Research Engineer
+role: Senior AI Research Engineer

 # Organizations/Affiliations
 organizations: